hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ## About the Application

-In this workshop we'll be creating a ToDo app using MEAN.JS.
-This ToDo app will have feature like create task and once we complete our task we can delete it.
+In this workshop we'll be creating a To-do app using MEAN.js.
+This To-do app will have feature like create task and once we complete our task we can delete it.

-## Let's Start:
+## Let's Start

 Before we start to code lets us first understand few things to get our basics clear.

-**So what is MEAN**
+### So, what is MEAN?

-So, basically MEAN stands for:
+MEAN stands for:

-- MongoDB
-- Express
-- AngularJS
-- NodeJS

-**Now the question is what are these:**

 - **MongoDB:** MongoDB is the leading NoSQL database, empowering businesses to be more agile and scalable.
 - **Express:** Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.